Product Development Life Cycle: Key Stages Explained

 This activity will involve conducting research on similar offerings in the market and assessing their performance and best practices.
 Additionally, you should explore specific trends, projected market potential, and customer feedback to understand target audiences' expectations better.

 By understanding your target audiences, you can create a product that is in demand and develop a marketing strategy that resonates with your paying customers.
-You can consider attending digital marketing courses to understand all the details deeply.
 A series of strategic tactics will come in handy in this regard.
 For instance, you can survey your current customer base or arrange focus groups while keeping attention to your competitors.

 It's important to focus on a specific group of people who are most likely to have a demand for selected ideas.
 This could be a specific age segment or a group with shared interests, geographic location, and similar qualities.
 For example, if you plan to develop an app with TikTok-like functionality, you would target millennials or Gen Zers who don't let go of their iPhones day and night.
 By narrowing down your target audience, you can even concentrate your idea validation efforts on a specific location with room for success, which will let you create user stories more effectively.